Christmas Bird Counts

 Northern Cardinal by Ray Hennessy

-The Christmas Bird Count is the longest-running citizen science bird project in the United States.
+The Christmas Bird Count is the longest-running community science bird project in the United States.
 It originated as the holiday “Christmas Side Hunt” prior to the 20th century, when hunters would compete to see who could bring in the largest feathered and furred quarry.